boyerst/vampires-mongoose/README.md

 9. Set up your `app.js` file to connect to your `vampires` database.

-10. If you like, you may now try testing your schema with the automated tests by running `npm test` in your terminal.
+10. **Optional** If you like, you may now try testing your schema with the automated tests by running `npm test` in your terminal.

 <hr>